 According to the 80/20 philosophy of running, approximately 80% of your running should be slow and easy.
 That leaves only 20% of your workouts to be left for tempo, fartleks, speedwork, and other such tasks.

 While some people most definitely think that slow running is counterproductive, there is a lot of research behind it working.
 This includes why it works and the benefits of slow running.

 How Slow Is Too Slow?

-Did you know that elite runners often do their slow runs at almost double their race pace?
-That is correct, you heard that right.
+Did you know those elite runners often do their slow runs at almost double their race pace?
+That is correct; you heard that right.
 A 5:00 minute miler will complete some super slow recovery runs at a pace between 9:00 – 10:00 minutes per mile.
 So if it is good practice for elites, why do we think we have to do something different?